Strambauer/Aux-N_8B3W/README.md

 The created Project can be opend with QtCreator or cmake can be used to create it

-To build the Project for the Raspberry Pi you have to setup QtCreater for it.
+To build the Project for the Raspberry Pi you have to setup QtCreater appropriate.
 A goot tutorial can be found here: https://www.raspberrypi.org/forums/viewtopic.php?t=204778 For the Raspberry Pi 4 I had to use "linux-rasp-pi-g++" as device and have to deaktivat "wayland" in the build by adding "-skip wayland" in the configure step